Creating Content That Makes a Great Impression

 Programs like Grammarly or Word itself enables you to check your grammar and spelling.
 However, they aren’t foolproof, so use one or more of the following methods as well.

-2. Reading your content backward is also helpful, because you’ll focus on each word rather
+Reading your content backward is also helpful, because you’ll focus on each word rather than the content.

 I know.
 It’s late.
 You’re tired.
 You have to finish that content by tomorrow.
 You still need to use articles (the, a) as well as complete words, and avoid abbreviations (like using “till” instead of “until” or “ ‘cause” instead of “because”).